CodingTrain/thecodingtrain.com/content/pages/guides/membership.md

 - [Patreon Ticket Counter](https://www.patreon.com/codingtrain)
 - [Twitch Ticket Stand](https://www.twitch.tv/subs/CodingTrainChooChoo) (_currently out of service, but might reopen!_)

 Your sticker pack and mystery gift will be dispatched once a year, all together.
-Keep an eye on the members-only Discord channels for announcements and instructions on where to send your goodies.
+Keep an eye on the members-only Discord channels for announcements and instructions on how to receive your goodies.
 Climb aboard to receive the first mailing this summer 2023!

 ## What does this mean for existing members?